University of Edinburgh-Roslin Institute, UK

 National Cheng Kung University, Taiwan

-Distinguished Professor at the Department of Physiology, College of Medicine, National Cheng Kung University.
+Chair Professor at the Department of Physiology, College of Medicine, National Cheng Kung University.
 Professor Tsai’s research interests focus on elucidating mechanisms of hypoxia-mediated drug resistance in cancer and molecular pathophysiology of gynaecological diseases such as polycystic ovarian syndrome and endometriosis.
-Professor Tsai has recently published an article in Journal of Endocrinology on endocrine targets of hypoxia inducible factors.

 |Steroid and Steroidogenesis|